abogdanova/SwarmGE/README.md

     --crossover onepoint

 Given two individuals, create two children using one-point crossover and return them.
 A different point is selected on each genome for crossover to occur.
-Crossover points are selected within the used portion of the genome by default (i.e. crossover does not occur in the tail of the individual).

-Onepoint crossover in Grammatical Evolution is explained further in:
+Crossover points areselected within the used portion of the genome by default (i.e. crossover does not occur in the tail of the individual).

-O'Neill, M., Ryan, C., Keijzer, M. and Cattolico, M., 2003.
-"Crossover in grammatical evolution."
-Genetic programming and evolvable machines, 4(1), pp.67-93.
-DOI: 10.1023/A:1021877127167
+For a more in-depth discussion on onepoint crossover in Grammatical Evolution, see the list of references at the end of this document.

 ####Subtree